3kh0/ext-remover/README.md

 [**🔼 Back to top**](#ext-remover)

 ## uBlock Run *Run Code On Pages*
+> [!NOTE]
+> Google is deprecating mv2, so uBlock will not work as of Oct 24, and will be fully removed for enterprise as well in June 25.
+More info [here](https://developer.chrome.com/docs/extensions/develop/migrate/mv2-deprecation-timeline)

 If your school allows the uBlock Origin Chrome extension, you can run bookmarklets with the extension.